 Resident Artists and Collectives

-From 30th November until 30th December we had an Open Call for participation in “Make a Move” Project.
+From 30th November until 30th December 2018 we ran an Open Call for participation in the “Make a Move” Art Incubator.
+We received

 Anne Corté is born in 1987, lives in Paris and develops a caustic work concerned about the writing of the multiple.